 Emergency transfers (which includes VAWA) are mandatory when the LACDA determines that conditions pose an immediate threat to resident life, health or safety.
 Emergency transfers may be made to permit repair of unit defects hazardous to life, health, or safety.
 If a unit become uninhabitable due to conditions caused by the resident, any member of the resident household, or the resident's guests, it will be addressed through the lease violation process and the resident shall not have the rights set forth above, or if the cause for the conditions is determined after the transfer, the LACDA may still terminate tenancy; alleviate verified disability problems of a life threatening nature; or to protect residents due to a reasonable fear of direct violence.
 Such transfers may be initiated after the LACDA receives input from local law enforcement.
-In considering whether to initiate such transfers, the LACDA will take account the circumstances creating the risk of violence and make a determination in the best interest of the resident and the LACDA.
+In considering whether to initiate such transfers, the LACDA will take account the circumstances creating the risk of violence (example Threat of Violence) and make a determination in the best interest of the resident and the LACDA.
+Requests for these transfers will be made to the LACDA Administrative Office with the necessary documentation to substantiate the need for such transfers.